hu-macsy/lama_old/doc/user_guide/source/developer/styleGuide.rst

 - The closing curly brackets of long structured blocks should be commented with the head of the structured block.

-Example
+Example:

 ::

    if ( doLongCalculation )
    {
        // here we have many lines of source code
    } // if ( doLongCalculation )

 - All Entities should described with a meaningful doxygen comments at their point of declaration.